DIDIx13/C-/README.md

 # CSharp
-Some c sharp work did in Visual Studio Code.
+Some CSharp work did in Visual Studio Code.
 (You can use .cs)

 Some of them are in french depending on when I did them.